Drug information provided by: Micromedex

 If you have a severe reaction from the sun, check with your doctor.

-Before having any medical tests, tell the medical doctor in charge that you or your child are taking this medicine.
+Before having any medical tests, tell the medical doctor in charge that you are taking this medicine.
 The results of some pregnancy tests may be affected by this medicine.

 Do not stop taking this medicine without first checking with your doctor.
-Your doctor may want you to gradually reduce the amount you are using before stopping it completely.
+Your doctor may want you or your child to gradually reduce the amount you are using before stopping it completely.
 This may help prevent worsening of seizures and reduce the possibility of withdrawal symptoms.

 Birth control pills containing estrogen may not work properly if you take them while you are taking carbamazepine.
 Unplanned pregnancies may occur.
 Use a different or additional means of birth control while you are taking carbamazepine.
 If you have any questions about this, check with your doctor.